Innovation and collaborative, synchronized program management for new programs

 This thorough digitalization of the process for eco-friendly vehicle design aligns with Hyundai’s long-term vision.
 In its mission statement, Hyundai clearly expresses the ambition of fulfilling its role and responsibility as a trusted global firm, while at the same time continuously improving the customer experience.
 To achieve this dual goal, the company counts on effectively delivering innovative mobility solutions based on technologies that are both ecofriendly and human-oriented.
 Adding value to their vehicles by applying this digital transformation to product development is a logical part of this endeavor.

 The next step is just around the corner.
 Rising innovations such as cloud computing, big data analytics and the Internet of Things offer new technological perspectives.
 They will also enable companies like Hyundai to stay closely connected to their customers and, for example, get more information on the actual use of their vehicles, even on an individual basis.

 “Making a vehicle smart by digitally connecting development and operation will be the next technological revolution,” confirms Jae-Sung.
 “For our application, we could imagine that additional improvement of performance and energy efficiency can be achieved by developing a control logic that can reflect the driver’s tendencies, and gather on-the-spot information on the actual traffic density.
 In that sense, digitalizing vehicle development is just one step in a broader process.”

-It is a vision that matches current industry trends, and one that Siemens PLM Software endorses.
+It is a vision that matches current industry trends, and one that Siemens Digital Industries Software endorses.
 To realize this vision, Siemens is gathering all the building blocks for an environment that facilitates a digital thread throughout the entire product lifecycle.
 Through ambitious development plans and acquisitions, Siemens clearly aspires to support their customers when they create the next modernity – in Korean: the next Hyundai.